School board in Virginia votes to restore Confederate names | Politics

 The proposal voted on was initiated by a local conservative group, the Coalition for Better Schools, which cited the "cultural significance" and "historical context" of the original names.
 In its written request to the board, the group also cited surveys that it mailed to residents of the districts from which the schools' students are drawn.
 It said that out of 1,160 responses to 8,507 surveys sent, more than 90% favored switching back to the Confederate names.

 Sarah Kohrs, who graduated from both schools, is co-leader of an opposing citizens group that gathered 687 signatures on an online petition to keep the current names.
 Her oldest child attends the high school, and she expects to enroll a younger child there as well.
-"Their diplomas are going to state something, and I don't want it to state something linked to a Confederate general," she said before the vote.
-"I had to deal with that my entire life.
-I don't want my kids to deal with that."
+After Friday's vote, Kohrs said her group deplored the decision to "regress and 'honor' Civil War figures that consciously betrayed the United States and were proponents of slavery and segregation," and vowed to work even harder to promote public understanding of "complete history, good and bad."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)